 machine.

 There are two ways to implement a system call using a module.
 You can try to modify the system call table from the module initialization code.
-Changes in recent kernels on the mechanics of setting up system calls make this method more cumbersome than it used to be, so we are not going to do this.
+Changes in recent kernels to the mechanics of setting up system calls make this method more cumbersome than it used to be, so we are not going to do this.

 Another way is to leave the system call definition in the static kernel code, but have it call another function defined in a module.
 This is our approach.